supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-02.md

    ![](media/review-create-index.png)

-1. Wait until the index status is **Completed** before proceeding with the next steps.
+1. Wait until the index status is shown as **Completed** before proceeding with the next steps.

    ![](media/index-complete-status.png)